joebaumann/gps2net/README.md

 - File: cabspottingdata.tar.gz
 - URL: https://crawdad.org/epfl/mobility/20090224/

-*Note: Registration and log in is nessesary in order to get the data*
+*Note: Registration and log in is necesary in order to get the data*

 **GIS Road Map data:**